XOXNO/sdk-js/src/md/template.md

     loginMethod,
   })

-  /* every time you login with a MultiversX provider, be it Extension, xPortal, Web Wallet or Ledger,
-     you have the possibility to pass a loginToken, and get back address and signature */ const { address, signature } = await provider.login({ token })
+  const { address, signature } = await provider.login({ token })

-  // obtain the accessToken that is exchanged for a XOXNO Auth Token const { loginToken } = nativeAuthClient.getToken(address, token, signature!)
+  const { loginToken } = nativeAuthClient.getToken(address, token, signature!)

   const { access_token, expires } = await sdk.user.login.POST({